 Students frequently experience a great deal of stress during their university careers.
 Many students successfully cope with these pressures, but some find themselves overwhelmed.

 Because emotional distress typically interferes with a student's academic performance and/or social interactions, faculty and staff are often in good positions to recognize students who are in trouble.

-And, 14.8 % of college students have been diagnosed with depression at some time in their life.
-Of those, 34.4% were diagnosed within the past school year.
+And, 10.6 % of college students have been formally diagnosed with depression during the past 12 months.
 It is important to remember that most of these students are not really different from other students, faculty or staff.
 Most are experiencing situational frustrations, pressures, conflicts and, in their own way, are asking for help.
 The following brief descriptions and comments on possible interventions may be helpful when you are dealing with students in distress.

 The following documents (PDFs) can be helpful if you have students or friends in need of help.

 - Helping a Distressed Student - General Information